Ugly Things: History

-In "My Rock and Roll Magazine Rack", Mark Boudreau (of rockandrollreport.com) writes: "Absolutely encyclopedic in its knowledge of arcane rock and roll, Ugly Things is a rock and roll fan's delight.".
+In "My Rock and Roll Magazine Rack", Mark Boudreau (of rockandrollreport.com) writes: "Absolutely encyclopedic in its knowledge of arcane rock and roll, Ugly Things is a rock and roll fan's delight."

 The Mod-Sixties Webring says of Ugly Things, "For fans of '60s beat, punk, R&B, garage, psych and freakbeat Ugly Things magazine has been the place to go for over 15 years".

 UT Records

 In 2002, Mike Stax started his own record label and released an album by The Misunderstood on UT Records that received international media coverage.

 UT Publishing

-Currently Stax is working as co-writer (with Rick Brown) on a feature film about The Misunderstood.
+Stax was working as co-writer (with Rick Brown) on a feature film about The Misunderstood.
 A novel based on the script, and entitled Like, Misunderstood, was published in October 2007.